phanx-wow/PhanxChat/trunk/README.txt

 PhanxChat
 =============

-	World of Warcraft user interface addon:
+	A World of Warcraft user interface addon.
-	Reduces chat frame clutter and improves chat frame usability.
-	Copyright (c) 2006-2013 Phanx
-	See the accompanying LICENSE files for more information. http://www.wowinterface.com/downloads/info6323-PhanxChat
+	Copyright (c) 2006-2013 Phanx.
+See LICENSE.txt for more information. http://www.wowinterface.com/downloads/info6323-PhanxChat
 	http://www.curse.com/addons/wow/phanxchat

 Features
 ------------

 * Shortens chat channel names
+* Shortens cross-realm player names
-* Shortens cross-realm and Real ID player names
+* Shortens Real ID names to BattleTag names or first names only
-* Replaces Real ID names with character names
+* Replaces Real ID and BattleTag names with WoW character names
-* Enables arrow keys without the Alt key
+* Enables arrow keys in the chat input box without the Alt key (^1)
 * Enables resizing chat frames by their edges
-* Enables sticky behavior for all channels
+* Enables sticky behavior for all channels (^2)
 * Makes URLs clickable for easy copying
-* Moves the input box above the chat frame
+* Moves the chat input box to the top of the chat frame
 * Sets the delay time for chat text fading
 * Stops docked chat tabs from being dragged
 * Hides the scroll, menu, and social buttons